sst/guide/_chapters/serverless-environment-variables.md

       SYSTEM_URL: http://example.com/api/v1
 ```

-Here `SYSTEM_URL` is the name of the environment variable we are defining and `http://example.com/api/v1` is it's value.
+Here `SYSTEM_URL` is the name of the environment variable we are defining and `http://example.com/api/v1` is its value.
 We can access this in our `hello` Lambda function using `process.env.SYSTEM_URL`, like so:

 ``` javascript
 export function hello(event, context, callback) {